jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ## **Objective**

-Implement a pluggable device mechanism which allows to run existing tensorflow programs on a new device without user changing most of the code.
+Implement a pluggable device mechanism which allows to run existing TensorFlow programs on a new device without user changing most of the code.
 Users only need to install a plugin in a specified directory, and the mechanism is able to discover and plug in the capabilities offered by the plugin.

 This RFC is based on the Modular TensorFlow  [RFC](https://github.com/tensorflow/community/pull/77), which aims to extend the TensorFlow design to plugin capabilities like adding a new device support.
 The modular device interface is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).

 ## **Motivation**

-When extending TensorFlow to support a new device, one needs to modify tensorflow code and maintain a special tensorflow build for the new device.
+When extending TensorFlow to support a new device, one needs to modify TensorFlow code and maintain a special TensorFlow build for the new device.
 Modular TensorFlow RFC design a plugin architecture for serverl TensorFlow components(Networking,Filesystems,Kernel,Graph anAccelerator backends modules).
 This RFC further standardizes the accelerator backends's C++ modularity, and shows how TensorFlow transparently run models on a new device.

 The pluggable device discovery and initialization is transparent to end users.
-As long as the device plugin libraries follow the interface described in this RFC, it can be plugged to tensorflow proper and enable tensorflow to run existing tensorflow programs on a new device.
+As long as the device plugin libraries follow the interface described in this RFC, it can be plugged to TensorFlow proper and enable TensorFlow to run existing TensorFlow programs on a new device.

 ## **User Benefit**

-This allows tensorflow to transparently run tensorflow programs on new devices, as long as users set up the system properly installing device plugin.
+This allows TensorFlow to transparently run TensorFlow programs on new devices, as long as users set up the system properly installing device plugin.

 ## **Design Proposal**